DPB5/DynamicWeb/README.md

 # What is this project?

-This is an example dynamic Web Page, origanly created by [udacity](https://www.udacity.com), edited by Mostafa Adel.
+This is an example dynamic Web Page, originaly created by [udacity](https://www.udacity.com), edited by Mostafa Adel.

 ## Navbar